Stack Builders logo

 • Probably one of the most difficult parts of using this approach is changing the mindset and the learning curve.
 It’s important to know that building a single table design can be difficult and you will need several iterations until you meet the objective of covering all the access patterns.

 • It's difficult to add new access patterns once the table is built and running.
-Another thing to notice is that once you have large amounts of the data filling the database you won’t be able to access the database and normally read the table as you would do it with the multitable approach.
+Another thing to notice is that once you have large amounts of data filling the database you won’t be able to access the database and normally read the table as you would do it with the multitable approach.
 It's going to be hard to read (almost hieroglyphics!) because all the data is going to be mixed, so you will need to perform queries or check via your GSIs in order to make the data readable.

 • You wouldn’t be able to export the database to perform analytic processes.
 Again, all the data is mixed and denormalized probably repeated so you might be able to get a GSI that covers the analytics you need to perform but still wouldn’t use it if that is the use case.